dichika/yeah/README.md

 ```

 ## Usage
-pings(pkgname)
+yeah(pkgname)

 ## Arguments

 ### pkgname
-Package name which you want to listen to author's voice in.
+The package name which you want to listen to author's voice in.